-A kitten's life is all about play, and play is all about prey.
-Kittens start to play almost as soon as they hoist themselves up on their teeny paws.
-And if you look closely, you'll notice that you now have an itty-bitty hunter in your house.
+A kitten's life is all about play ... and play is all about prey.
+Kittens start to play when they are a few weeks old.
+If you look closely, you'll notice that you now have an itty-bitty hunter in your house.

 Learning to play nice

 Kittens learn to control how hard they bite from their mothers and littermates.
 A kitten who is separated from their family before two or three months of age may not have learned appropriate play behavior, leading to unwanted nipping.
 Kittens also learn acceptable play from humans: if people use their hands and feet instead of toys to play with a young kitten, the kitten may learn that hands and feet are play objects—which is cute when they’re kittens, but painful when they’re adults.
 Consistency is key.
 Everyone in the household must be on the same page: your kitten can't be expected to learn that it's okay to play rough with certain people but not with others.

 Sign up to receive our exclusive e-book full of important information about caring for your pet, including training techniques and answers to frequently asked questions.